Make LUA-Scripts translateble

 Perhaps that helps.

-#2 Updated by Jérémy Rosen about 5 years ago
+#2 Updated by Jérémy Rosen over 5 years ago

 a little, but taht's just exporting "_" and "_N" to lua.

 That would replace a string with its translated version, but it wouldn't help getting the strings translated in the first place.
 The hard part is integrating lua source code with gettext to add the lua strings to the .po files.

-#4 Updated by Tobias Jakobs about 5 years ago
+#4 Updated by Tobias Jakobs over 5 years ago